G00295382/Typeracer-in-C/README.md

 * The prompt progress position is updated and saved.

+* The WPM display is updated with the calculated WPM based on the time it took for the user to complete the word

 After all words in the prompt are completed, the `promptLoop` proceeds to the next prompt.
 After all prompts in the level are done, the `levelLoop` advances to the next level.

 If the timer runs out at any point, the loop flags are updated and the game ends with a "Times up!
 You lost." message.
 If the player successfully finishes all levels, it ends with "You won!"

 Finally, the program pauses and waits for a final keypress before exiting.

+### Level Rush Mode

+The `alt_time_trials_mode_loop()` function has the same exact structure as `time_trials_mode_loop()`, but the timer resets after every level.

+### Sudden Death Mode

+The `sudden_death_mode_loop()` function has the same exact structure as `time_trials_mode_loop()`, but it fails the user if they make a single mistake when typing the prompt.

+### Normal Mode

+The `normal_mode_loop()` function has generally similar structure to `time_trials_mode_loop()`, but it does not display or make use of a timer that fails the player if it reaches zero.

+## Main

+The `main()` function first disables cursor blinking, sets up some loop variables and puts the user in a nested `while` loop.

+The outermost loop (`gameLoop`) displays the program's welcome screen and lists gamemode options to select from, which use a combination of the gamemode loop functions, pre-generated prompt data, and a set time limit.

+Then it goes into the inner loop (`inputLoop`), and then the innermost loop (`charLoop`), which tracks and stores the user's input.
+Once the user presses enter, they exit the `charLoop` and the user's inputted response is checked against an `if-else` branch using `strcmp()` to see if it matches any of the available gamemodes.
+If it does, the `inputLoop` variable is set to false and the user enters the gamemode they specified.
+If it doesn't, `inputLoop` loops and the user will go back into `charLoop`.